johnpapa/vscode-read-time/README.md

 Commands can be found in the command palette.
 Look for commands beginning with `Read Time:`

+Features include:

-- Display the estimated minutes to read your document in the status bar
+- Display the estimated minutes to read your markdown file in the status bar
+- Hover over the status bar item to see the tooltip
+- Enable/disable the read time calculation and status bar item

 ## Settings